wyatt-toure/guppy-colour-learning/data/metadata.md

 `object.side`
-: The side of the tank the rewarding object was placed on (relative to the experimenter's perpsective) during the trial
+: The side of the tank the rewarding object was placed on (relative to the experimenter's perspective) during the trial

 `trial`
 : The trial number